getify/You-Dont-Know-JS/async & performance/ch6.md

 But as an anecdote, the same code expressed in C and compiled with advanced optimizations would result in the compiler realizing that the call `factorial(5)` can just be replaced with the constant value `120`, eliminating the function and call entirely!

-Moreover, some engines have a practice of called "unrolling recursion," where it can realize that the recursion you've expressed can actually be done "easier" (i.e., more optimally) with a loop.
+Moreover, some engines have a practice called "unrolling recursion," where it can realize that the recursion you've expressed can actually be done "easier" (i.e., more optimally) with a loop.
 It's possible the preceding code could be *rewritten* by a JS engine to run as:

 ```js
 function factorial(n) {